HerbCaudill/crdx/src/chain/README.md

 This system is designed to allow **decentralized, intermittently connected peers** to collaborate **without a central server**; so we take for granted that any two members might make membership changes while disconnected from each other.

-If Alice adds new links to the signature chain while disconnected from Bob, there’s no problem: When they sync up, Bob will realize that he’s behind and he’ll get the latest links in the chain.
+If Alice adds new links to the hash graph while disconnected from Bob, there’s no problem: When they sync up, Bob will realize that he’s behind and he’ll get the latest links in the chain.

 Now suppose Alice and Bob _both_ add new links to the signature while they’re disconnected from each other.
 When they sync up, they each add a special **merge link**, pointing to their two divergent heads.
 This merge link becomes the new head for both of them.